Soil Testing in Los Angeles, California

 7. Monitor soil health indicators through annual visual assessments of organic matter content, soil structure, and plant performance, with periodic re-testing especially after major disturbances or extreme weather events.

-Regional Garden Centers and Professional Resources
+Regional Resources and Professional Support

-Armstrong Garden Centers operate three locations serving Los Angeles County: Glendale (4949 San Fernando Road), Sherman Oaks (13610 Ventura Boulevard), and Pasadena (2550 East Foothill Boulevard), providing soil amendments, native plants, and landscape consultation services.
+Armstrong Garden Centers operate locations serving Los Angeles County in Glendale (4949 San Fernando Road), Sherman Oaks (13610 Ventura Boulevard), and Pasadena (2550 East Foothill Boulevard), providing soil amendments, native plants, and landscape consultation.
 Moon Valley Nurseries in West Los Angeles (11645 San Vicente Boulevard) specializes in custom soil blends and professional landscape installation.
+The UC Master Gardener Program operates from 4800 East Cesar E Chavez Avenue in Los Angeles, offering soil testing guidance, educational workshops, and plant problem diagnosis.
+Green Thumb Nursery in Canoga Park (21812 Sherman Way) focuses on organic gardening supplies and provides soil analysis services.

 Frequently Asked Questions